HSF/hsf.github.io/_gsocproposals/2022/proposal_QMLHEP1.md

 ## Test

-Please use this link to access the test for this project.
-Tests will be published in March.
+Please use [this link](https://docs.google.com/document/d/e/2PACX-1vSeQWHXbf-87eCPcEj-LcYEcBpPKnqCYoU0uf7PH-ou_XRdcg_xtXaP4fzSY8b_FiGMIyqsLjDNWqZD/pub) to access the test for this project.

 ## Requirements
   * Solid knowledge of machine learning and deep learning